tgriesser/ioc.js/README.md

 Resolves the item associated with "name", with an optional array passed in as arguments, and optional "context" used when invoking a callback.

+**ioc.ctor(name, args*)**

+Calls the function associated with "name" as constructor, with any arguments following name passed to the constructor.

 ## Examples

 ```javascript